Armenia

 Trade in Armenia

-Armenia was the world’s 119th largest exporter of goods and 92nd largest exporter of commercial services in 2021.
-Export values were $3 and $1.6 billion USD respectively.
-Armenia’s top export category was fuels and mining products, followed by agricultural products, and manufactures.
-In 2020, Armenia’s main export destination markets for goods and services trade were to the Russian Federation, Switzerland and China, with trade representing 69.49 per cent of GDP.
-In terms of imports, Armenia is the world’s 117th largest importer of goods and 105th largest importer of commercial services.
-Import values were $5.4 and $1.2 billion USD respectively in 2021.
-Armenia’s top import category was manufactures, followed by fuels and mining products and agricultural products.
-Leading import partners were the Russian Federation, China and Iran.
-Armenia is part of 12 different Regional Trade Agreements, including Armenia – Kazakhstan, Armenia – Moldova and Armenia – Turkmenistan. |
+Armenia was the world’s 121st largest exporter of goods and 90th largest exporter of commercial services in 2022.
+Export values were $5.36 billion and $4.18 billion USD respectively.
+Armenia’s top export category was Manufactures, followed by Agricultural products, and Fuels and mining products.
+In 2022, Armenia’s main export destination markets for goods and services trade were to Russian Federation, Switzerland and China, with trade representing 101.01 per cent of GDP.
+In terms of imports, Armenia is the world’s 124th largest importer of goods and 105th largest importer of commercial services.
+Import values were $8.77 billion and $2.55 billion USD respectively in 2022.
+Armenia’s top import category was Manufactures, followed by Machinery and transport equipment and Agricultural products.
+Leading import partners were Russian Federation, China and Iran.
+Armenia is part of 12 different Regional Trade Agreements, including Armenia – Kazakhstan and Armenia – Moldova, Republic of. |

 General InformationThis section includes general information on the economy, legal system, official languages and links to additional demographic information. |